solana-foundation/developer-content/docs/core/programs.md

 discrepancies between the source code and the deployed program.

-The Solana developer community has introduced tools to support verifiable builds, enabling both developers and users to verify that on-chain programs accurately reflect their publicly shared source code.
+The Solana developer community has introduced tools to support verifiable builds, enabling both developers and users to verify that onchain programs accurately reflect their publicly shared source code.

 - **Searching for Verified Programs**: To quickly check for verified programs,